DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 * DfE will **only** pay for participants who have had, at a minimum, a `started` declaration submitted against them
 * DfE will pay providers for declarations submitted where the `declaration_date` is before the date of the withdrawal

-### Notify DfE a participant has changed their training schedule
+### Notify DfE of a participant's training schedule

+<div class="govuk-inset-text">All participants will be registered by default to a standard schedule starting in September.
+Providers must notify the DfE of any other schedule.</div>

 Participants can choose to follow standard or non-standard training schedules.

-All participants will be registered by default to a standard schedule starting in September.
-Providers must notify the DfE of any schedule change.

 ```
  PUT /api/v3/participants/ecf/{id}/change-schedule